Photos provided by Little Free Libraries

 More than 400,000 residents in Greater Cincinnati read below a 4th-grade level.
 Moreover, although Cincinnati has one of the best public library systems in the United States, many neighborhoods do not have a library branch including some communities with the lowest literacy rates in the region.
 Children in these communities also report that they have never owned a book and did not often have books in their homes.

 This is why The Literacy Network advocated for the Little Free Library program in Greater Cincinnati.
 When the program is completed, more than 50 Little Free Libraries will be installed at individual homes, schools, non-profits and other public spaces.
+The information in this article is as current as the publication date.
+Readers are encouraged to confirm the information prior to acting.

 Below is a list of established LFL’s.